ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 I believe there is a lot wrong with the ways companies are currently structured.
 The biggest issue is the concept of a 40-hour work week.
-Almost all creative people I know strife at the concept of working 40 hours a week.

 Most folks admit they don't have 40 hours of creative potential within a week.
 Usually they get about 3-4 hours a day,